Chart Color Schemes

 Infrastructure

-Ingham has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Ingham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 8 projects that are expected to impact the area.
-Notable projects include the North Queensland Bio-Energy Facility (Ingham), Moduline Ingham Expansion - Factory and Showroom, Atlantic North Ingham, and Residential Activation Fund - Hinchinbrook Housing.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified eight projects that could impact the local area.
+Key projects include the North Queensland Bio-Energy Facility in Ingham, Moduline's Ingham Expansion - Factory and Showroom, Atlantic North Ingham, and Residential Activation Fund - Hinchinbrook Housing.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.